 Limit your consumption of porn, as it may affect your erections

-While these techniques aren’t guaranteed to improve your erections, they can have a noticeable impact, especially if you only lose your erection occasionally.
+While these techniques aren’t guaranteed to improve your erections, they can have a noticeable impact, especially if you only lose your erections occasionally.

 We’d also like to point to two common habits changes you may want to make today: